 Take your kids on a unique vacation through West Michigan!
-There is plenty for them to enjoy with many winter activities, resorts, parks, and more.
+There is plenty for them to enjoy with many activities, resorts, parks, and more.
 Area museums and arts centers are also very kid-friendly, so they may end up learning something without even knowing it!
 There’s something for kids of all ages, and we’re sure that these activities will leave them itching for more West Michigan fun.

 Fun in Northern West Michigan

 The Harbor Springs History Museum in Harbor Springs has a number of fun interactive exhibits designed to educate the young and young at heart!
 The museum is very family friendly and welcomes children of all ages to learn about the history of the Harbor Springs community.
 The museum’s Discovery Gallery is specifically oriented towards children and includes a train set, fishing shanty, mock grocery store, and more!
 Visit one of West Michigan’s more interactive museums with a trip to the Harbor Springs History Museum.

 Whether spring, summer, fall or winter, there is always something happening for kids at Shanty Creek Resorts in Bellaire.
 Enjoy Michigan’s winter wonderland with two distinct mountains and a 450’ vertical drop, multiple terrain parks, and a multi-lane alpine tubing park, Shanty Creek is where quality family time happens with the wind in your hair and smile on everyone’s face.